stebuehler/opnrcd/README.md

 * Correlation
   * None
 * Time-series
+  * Make filtering on other variables than year work.
   * Add the possibility to show a single year within the same plot (highlighted).
   * Why just two measures shown, why not all at once? (i.e. all six Bewertungskriterien in plots).
 Could get too busy, though.
 * Treemap